 The dealers must deal two cards to the players and themselves.

 All cards are worth their face value in blackjack.
-However, picture cards are worth ten, while the ace can count as one or 11.
+However, face cards are worth ten, while the ace can count as one or 11.

 You will have to decide whether to hit, stand, double down, split, or surrender.